stefaanv/nestjs-dynamic-config/library/README.md

 })
 export class AppModule {}
 ```
+The configuration file location is resolved relative to the project root.
+You can add path information to the configFile option.
 There's plenty more options that can be passed next to the `configFile`, most of the options work the same like in the original [@nestjs/config](https://docs.nestjs.com/techniques/configuration) module to provide drop-in compatibility.

 ### Use the configuration module in your code